krish-ram/employee-details/README.md

-An Employee Details application where we can search Employee and different groups of an organization.
+An Employee Details application where we can search Employee details and different groups of an organization.

 # EmployeeDetails